LeanderAK/SS24_FU_Metaheuristiken/README.md

 ```
 - run Main.py

+# Additional Configuration
+You can also control what iterations of the network are plotted while running the PDM Alogirhtm.
+To do so you can update the ```pdm_plot_settings```in settings.yaml

 # Output:
 The Output is printed into txt files in the Output directory.
-The names are named in fhte following convention:
+The names are named in the following convention:
 <br>
 ```SOLVER_METHOD_output_FILENAME.txt```